Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties..md

 k.
 If younger than 18, classification increases by one
 l.
 1. Habitual drug offenders must be specified with each act
-2. Trial court may issue additional penalties for further pun ishment and c
+2. Trial court may issue additional penalties for further punishment and collection of fines
+3. If you've committed 3 Class A or B felonies and commit another, you are sentenced to 1 [[Important Quirbs#^214b0c|range]] of punishment higher and given ANOTHER 200K fine.
+m.